macOS Tahoe Black Screen? Try These 8 Fixes

 Tip

-Disconnect any peripherals and see whether your MacBook is back to normal.
+Disconnect all peripherals and check if your MacBook returns to normal.

 1. Shut down your Mac.